-- Strategic decision making is governed by the IJB's key constitutional documents including the Integration Scheme, standing orders, scheme of delegation, financial regulations and reserves policy. - A code of conduct for all IJB Board members, including a register of interests. - The IJB's vision, outcomes and priorities are set out in the Strategic Plan, which contributes to the strategic priorities and outcomes contained in the Community Planning Partnership's Local Outcomes Improvement Plan (LOIP) and the national health and well-being outcomes framework.
+- Strategic decision making is governed by the IJB's key constitutional documents including the Integration Scheme, Standing Orders, Scheme of Delegation, Financial Regulations and Reserves Policy. - A Code of Conduct for all IJB Board members, including a Register of Interests. - The IJB's vision, outcomes and priorities are set out in the Strategic Plan, which contributes to the strategic priorities and outcomes contained in the Community Planning Partnership's Local Outcomes Improvement Plan (LOIP) and the national health and wellbeing outcomes framework.

 - An Audit Committee with a remit which includes risk management, corporate governance and all matters relating to internal and external audit.
 Terms of reference are regularly reviewed and an annual workplan agreed. - The Clinical and Care Governance Committee provide assurance to the IJB on the systems in place for delivery of safe, effective, person-centred care in line with the IJB's statutory duty for the quality of health and care services.
 An annual work plan is in place to ensure all key pieces of work are covered.
+The Terms of Reference are also reviewed annually. - The Audit Committee, Clinical and Care Governance Committee and Joint Staff Forum provide regular assurance to the IJB by providing approved minutes of their meetings and provide Annual Assurance Statements to the Board, detailing the membership, attendance, business and frequency of meetings. - There are regular Board Development Sessions which are opportunities to brief Members in detail on important items of business in advance of Board meetings.
+This supports the improvement of Members' scrutiny of Board business.